 - Getting clean clothes put away was bothersome due to varied sleeping schedules and distance from the laundry area

 - Clothes were disorganized and hard to access in too small closets and too dark bedrooms

 - Laundry for four people was multiplying and taking over, we had no clear plan to manage the piles.

 In May we took the plunge and started the remodel.
 We took everything out of the storage room and piled it in the living room.
 It was an embarrassing amount of stuff.
 Over the next week or two we went through each and every box and pile and consolidated, freecycled, donated, tossed, or moved to the attic every last bit of it.
 Phew!

 My Dad and Corey came at the beginning of June and put drywall on the wall that needed it, put down subflooring and flooring and cut and installed the baseboard trim.
 Peter and Catherine primed and painted the room white.
 I served as forewoman making important decisions and making helpful comments like, “I would sure help with all that heavy lifting, but, darn, I have this baby to nurse and this backyard wading pool to lifeguard…”

 We’ve just finished moving everything in.
-The storage items that made the cut have been put back on the shelving unit just inside the door.
+The storage items that made the cut have been put back on the shelving unit just inside the door, we have added locks thanks to the locksmith near me option.
 Paint and other tools and such are tucked under the staircase.
 The two bureaus from the bedrooms have been tucked into their own corners and filled with our, recently sorted, clothes.
 There’s a rack (and a pipe in the ceiling) for our hanging clothes and some other organizers here and there.
 With the addition of a braided rug from my parent’s attic, we now have a cozy little place to get dressed and fold laundry.